waggle-sensor/Lorawan-Packet-Test/README.md

 ## TODOs

 - [X] get the data and split raw & processed
+- [ ] write the results.pynb
 - [ ] include the rpi.lorawan items in BOM.csv
-- [ ] write the results.pynb
 - [ ] Write the readme, include...
-    - test set up
     - lorawan test device configuration instructions
         - include the foam board as well
     - rpi.lorawan configuration
         - include an image of the rpi.lorawan set up at the location
+     - test set up
+        - instructions
+        - materials
+        - etc.
     - more?
 - [ ] more?